-1.3.
+1.4.
 Structure

 This document is structured as follows: Section 1 introduces the document.
 Section 2 provides details on how a commonly used AI algorithm can be parallelized and benefit from using the innovations provided by the data management layer of INFINITECH.
 Section 3 focuses on the incremental analytics part: it firstly states the motivation behind such technology and then it provides the basic principles and design of their implementation.
 It adds documentation for its use and provides a concrete example with a demonstrator relying on a real use case taken from pilot#2 of INFINITECH.
-Finally, section 4 concludes the document.
+Section 4 provides the documentation of our Kafka source connector implemented under the scope of this task and additionally includes a demonstrator of its.
+Finally, section 5 concludes the document.